Aims and Objectives

 The Royal Economic Society is a registered charity No. 231508

 The annual Society accounts and report of the Secretary General provide more detail of the activities undertaken during the previous year.
-You can view them here.
+View the RES Annual Accounts & Secretary-General's Report

 The archives of the Royal Economic Society institutional papers are kept at the British Library of Economic and Political Science Archive.
-Click here to see an article on The Origins and Early Development of The Royal Economic Society which was written by A. W. Coats in Vol 1 of the Economic Journal, 1986.
+Read more about the History of the Society and the Economic Journal here.
+Click here to read an article on The Origins and Early Development of The Royal Economic Society which was written by A. W. Coats in Vol 1 of The Economic Journal, 1986.